-The most notable exclusion in the above is the Great Ocean Road.
-Part of the Great Ocean Road, through Torquay, Jan Juc, Anglesea, Aireys Inlet and Fairhaven provides 'standard' shoulders or cycle lanes - where further improvements cannot be justified having regard to the popularity of the Great Ocean Road.
-The remaining part of Great Ocean Road, to Lorne has significant constraints (e.g. topography, limited road reserve, sensitive vegetation, etc.), which would fundamentally preclude any further infrastructure upgrade works to cater for fitness cyclists.
+The Great Ocean Road is not included in the list above.
+The significance of the route is recognised and an action has been included in the Action Plan to advocate to DoT for a study of cyclist safety along the route with an aim to identify potential improvements.
+Part of the Great Ocean Road, through Torquay, Jan Juc, Anglesea, Aireys Inlet and Fairhaven currently provides 'standard' shoulders or cycle lanes, further improvements may be recommended through the cyclist safety study.
+The remaining part of Great Ocean Road, to Lorne has significant constraints (e.g. topography, limited road reserve, sensitive vegetation, etc.), which present challenges for infrastructure upgrade works to cater for fitness cyclists.